About Endometrial Cancer

 At the OSUCCC – James, our gynecologic cancer sub-specialists are world-renowned cancer experts who focus solely on these tumors and who reach across medical disciplines (medical oncologists, surgical oncologists, radiation oncologists, pharmacists, nurse sub-specialists and more) to design the very best treatment plan and therapies to target each patient’s specific cancer.

 In fact, our unique Multidisciplinary Endometrial Cancer Clinic offers all newly diagnosed patients an on-site, thorough evaluation and treatment-options review with experts from medical oncology, surgical oncology, radiation oncology, and more – all on the same day – so that together, the patient and the experts can decide on the best personalized treatment options.

 Additionally, patients have access to advanced treatment procedures performed only at the OSUCCC – James by internationally recognized experts in endometrial cancer.

 And by offering access to the country’s most advancedclinical trials right here at the OSUCCC – James, patients know that additional options, when needed, are often available for their treatment and care.

 Endometrial cancer that has just formed, or that is early in its progress, may not cause any symptoms.
 When symptoms do occur, they may include:

 - Vaginal bleeding or discharge not related to menstruation (periods)

 (Source: National Cancer Institute)

-If you have received an endometrial cancer diagnosis, or if you want a second opinion or just want to speak to an endometrial cancer specialist, we are here to help you.
-Call 800-293-5066 or 614-293-5066 to make an appointment.
+If you’ve been diagnosed with endometrial cancer, would like a second opinion or would like to speak with an endometrial cancer specialist, please call The James Line at 800-293-5066 or 614-293-5066 to make an appointment.